Rick Reynolds, LCSW

 are the places where the devil has a stronghold."

 Eliminating secrets is essential to throwing away the key.
-It's not that your mate needs to know all the gory details, but you at least need to bring to light the secrets involving your affair partner.
+It's not that your mate needs to know all the gory details, but you at least need to bring to light the secrets involving your AP.

-If there's contact let your mate know.
-Even if it's them contacting you it needs to be brought to the light.
+If there's contact of any kind, let your mate know.
+Even if it's them attempting to contact you, it needs to be brought to the light.
 Maintaining any type of deception leaves you vulnerable to heading back down that path.

 Intimacy with your mate is crucial to rebuilding trust and shifting the loyalty in your heart.
-If you hold secrets to protect your affair partner you'll never fully break the tie.
-That secret will leave you forever in a covert relationship with your affair partner.
-Breaking the code of silence frees you from having to protect your affair partner and allows you to move back toward your mate.
+If you hold secrets to protect your AP, you'll never fully break the tie.
+That secret will leave you forever in a covert relationship with your AP.
+Breaking the code of silence frees you from having to protect the AP and allows you to move back toward your mate.

 The part of you that wants to focus on those fantasies isn't your true self.
 It's the part that's interested in self-gratification at the expense of others.

-One way to combat that temptation is to ask yourself what you've done lately to create that sort of delight for those in your family.
-To throw away the key, your focus has to be on how well you're loving rather than evaluating how well others are loving you.
+One way to combat this temptation is to ask yourself what you've done lately to create that sort of delight for those in your family.
+To throw away the key, your focus has to be on how well you're loving others rather than evaluating how well others are loving you.
 You have to maintain a heart of compassion and concern rather than seeing others as objects you need to manage in order to get your needs met.
+Essentially, it's rooting out that selfish mindset and patterns of behavior that will help you love your family.

-Living in the past or future robs us of life's reality and leaves us incapable of loving others.
+Living in either the past or future will rob you of life's reality and leave you incapable of loving others.
 Ending an affair requires learning to find enjoyment in each of life's moments.
-It requires being awake and aware of life's blessings as we flow through life.
+It requires being awake and aware of life's blessings on a daily basis.

-Once you've thrown away the key by fortifying yourself against self-sabotage there's only one more step: letting go and moving on.
+Once you've thrown away the key by fortifying yourself against self-sabotage, there's only one more step: let go and move on.

-At Affair Recovery our hope is for you to find an extraordinary life of meaning and purpose.
-Believe it or not, you or your spouse's infidelity can serve as a catalyst to move you to better places.
+At Affair Recovery, our hope is for you to find an extraordinary life of meaning and purpose.
+Believe it or not, your (or your spouse's) infidelity can serve as a catalyst to move you to better places.
 Don't let what's been the worst part of your life cause you to believe life will never be what you want.

 Sections: